 I highly recommend you get a free copy of our 24-Minute Fat Burning Workout that shows you the best weight training for fat burning.
 All that's required is a pair of dumbbells, 5 feet of floor space, & 1/2 hour.

 Your Action Steps From This Guide:

 If you're trying to lose weight, there's no time like the present to achieve your goals.
 And if you'd like to reach your goals as quickly, safely, and sustainably as possible, we can help you.

-Our team of men’s health experts here at The Fit Father Project has helped more than 22,000 fathers lose over 90,000 pounds of fat and get permanently healthy for their families.
+Our team of men's health experts here at The Fit Father Project has helped more than 35,000 fathers lose fat & finally get healthy for their families.
 We’re ready to help you too.

 If you’re ready to get back into fighting shape once and for all, here are your First THREE (3) Action Steps:

 - Download your free copy of our 1-Day Meal Plan and join our mailing list.